yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 # Analyzing Uber rides history in Azure Data Explorer (Kusto)

-Ride-hailing and ride-sharing has seen enormous growth and adoption, which means - there is, and there will continue to be lots of data to analyze about how people are using these services, as well as comparing the level of service different companies such as [Uber](https://www.uber.com){:target="_blank"}, [Lyft](https://www.lyft.com){:target="_blank"} and others provide to their riders and drivers.
+Ride-hailing and ride-sharing have seen enormous growth and adoption, which means - there is, and there will continue to be lots of data to analyze about how people across the world are using these services, as well as comparing the level of service different companies such as
+[Uber](https://www.uber.com){:target="_blank"}, [Lyft](https://www.lyft.com){:target="_blank"} and others provide to their riders and drivers.

-Having recently moved to a city where these are one of the main means of day-to-day transportation, my usage of them (as a rider) has significantly grown.
+Having recently moved to a city where these are one of the main means of day-to-day transportation, my usage of them as a rider has significantly grown.
 I decided it's time to look into some data and see what I can learn from it.

-Naturally, I chose Kusto (Azure Data Explorer) to look into it, and I took my personal data from [Uber](https://www.uber.com){:target="_blank"} for a ride.
+Naturally, I chose **Kusto (Azure Data Explorer)** to look into it, and I took my personal data from [Uber](https://www.uber.com){:target="_blank"} for a ride.

 *(Some of the data points in this post have been altered for the sake of privacy)*